DataSolutions360/Credit_Risk_Analysis/README.md

   - Precision: The precision for high risk is low and the low risk precision is high

   - Recall score:
-      - The high risk score is 0.55
+      - The high risk score is 0.59
-      - The low risk score is 0.68
+      - The low risk score is 0.66

 ### Deliverable 3: Use Ensemble Classifier to Predict Credit Risk

+For Deliverable 3, I used the "IBLEARN.ENSAMBLE" library to train and compare two different classifiers (BalancedRandomForestCLassifier, and EasyEnsambleClassifier) to predict credit risk.